 Until the MCU is no longer functional, Tesla will not take any action.
 However, there is currently an investigation by the US authority NHTSA (National Highway Traffic Safety Administration).
 It is possible that there could be a recall.

 If the MCU is defective, Tesla will replace it with an identical other (used!)
 MCU1 with an 8 GB eMMC free of charge.
-Furthermore Tesla has limited the warranty for such a replacement MCU to 2 years.
+Furthermore, Tesla has limited the warranty for such a replacement MCU to 2 years.
 An upgrade to a MCU2 is not possible during this exchange when the vehicle is still under warranty.
-Technically it would only be necessary to replace the fingernail sized memory chip and not the whole MCU.
-But Tesla does not do that.
+Technically, it would only be necessary to replace the fingernail sized memory chip and not the whole MCU.
+Tesla has been doing the same since around September 2020 for around 400 EUR/USD.
 The problem is also not solved permanently and will also occur again with the replacement MCU at some point.
 Because of the only 8 GB sized chip this will probably be the case again after a few years.
-Furthermore the MCU remains similarly slow as before.
+Furthermore, the MCU remains similarly slow as before.

 If the warranty is no longer valid, the complete MCU can be replaced by Tesla for a fee.
 In the past, a new MCU costs about 3000 EUR/USD.
-In the meantime, such an exchange apparently still costs 1700 EUR/USD.
+Meanwhile, such an exchange apparently still costs 1700 EUR/USD.

 A cheaper alternative is to have only the chip replaced.
-But Tesla does NOT do this eMMC repair.
-For a layman it is also not possible to do this repair by himself, because the chip in question is soldered directly on the board.
-Such a chip can only be replaced with special equipment and appropriate knowledge.
+This is done by Tesla since about September 2020 for about 400 EUR/USD (before only the replacement of the whole MCU was possible).
+You get a new chip with 64 GB capacity and a warranty for 2 years / 25’000 km.
+For a layman it is not possible to do this repair by himself because the chip is soldered directly on the board.
+Only with special equipment and appropriate knowledge such a chip can be replaced.
 This video shows how such a repair is carried out.

 |BIZTeam Automotive||Zagreb – Croatia|